If it’s true that consistency is the key to health, then it’s only fair to turn focus to the world of adaptogens.

 Nootropic Adaptogen Benefits of Matcha Tea: Green Tea for Energy

 And secondly, when those adaptogenic polyphenols are consumed, they enter the gut and begin to benefit the brain via the gut-brain axis.
-Tea reportedly protects healthy gut bacteria while discouraging the less friendly strains, a critical finding because of the microbiome’s role in brain health.
+As documented in a study, tea supports healthy gut bacteria while discouraging the less friendly strains, a critical finding because of the microbiome’s role in brain health.

 - Green tea polyphenols may make for a healthier microbiome to encourage balanced levels of brain-active compounds (like lactate), in turn elevating cognitive factors like BDNF.